jdeguire/pic32clang_docs/source/using_device_features.md

 ## A Word of Caution
-The datasheet can help you determine how to access device features, but you might need to do a bit of device header devling on occasion.
+The datasheet can help you determine how to access device features, but you might need to do a bit of device header delving on occasion.
 In my experience, you will have a pretty easy time mapping things like register and bitfield names in the datasheet into the correct names in code.
 Interrupt vector names, however, do not always match what the documentation for the peripheral says.
 This limitation applies to Microchip's own toolchains as well, but it is worth mentioning here.